Grace Ibingira: Ugandan independence

 Ibingira played an important role in determining the look of the Flag of Uganda (pictured).

 Ibingira was elected to the Uganda Legislative Council in 1960 by the Ankore Eishengyero (district council).
 The Democratic Party (DP) won a majority in Uganda's first free national elections in 1961, and formed a government.
-The UPC members and traditionalist Baganda disliked the Catholic orientation of the DP, but were diametrically opposed to each others' ideals.
+The UPC members and traditionalist Baganda disliked the Catholic orientation of the DP, but were diametrically opposed to each other's ideals.
 Despite this, Ibingira was given the responsibility of making contact with the Baganda to establish an alliance.
 The UPC chose him for the role because he was personally acquainted with Mutesa.
 After several rounds of negotiation, the UPC and Baganda leaders held a conference whereupon an agreement was reached.
 Soon afterwards the Baganda created the Kabaka Yekka (KY), a traditionalist party that entered into an alliance with the UPC.
 Following the UPC's victory in the April 1962 general elections, Obote was tasked with forming a government.
 He chose Ibingira to serve as Minister of Justice.
 Ibingira also played an influential role in determining the look of the Flag of Uganda, chairing a committee charged with drafting a design and suggesting that the standard be modeled off of the West German Flag.
 Uganda became independent on 9 October 1962.